piyushrpt/mojaveSetup/README.md

 ### Before you start
 ----------
 1. Google chrome
-2. Alfred 2
+2. Alfred 3
-3. Keepass-X
-4. iTerm2
-5. CyberDuck (ftp client)
+3. CyberDuck and MountainDuck (ftp client)
+4. Docker Desktop for Mac
-6. All OS updates from App store (Restart if needed)
+5. All OS updates from App store (Restart if needed)

 ### Macports